 However the 2016 elections used the multiple non-transferable vote system to allow the council to return to electing by thirds in 2018.
 Voters cast up to three votes, with the candidate who received the most votes in each ward serving a four year term, the runner-up a three year term and the third place candidate a two year term.

 The thirteen Exeter City Council seats occupied by the councillors who gained the most votes in the 2016 local elections are being contested this year.
 These councillors would have served a four year term but have ended up serving a five year term because the pandemic delayed last year’s ballot.
 Each new councillor will be therefore be elected for a shortened three year term to allow a subsequent return to the usual electoral cycle.

-Voters in the city’s Mincinglake and Whipton Barton ward will also elect an additional councillor, following the death of Councillor Judy Pattison.
+Voters in the city’s Mincinglake & Whipton ward will also elect an additional councillor, following the death of Councillor Judy Pattison.
 The candidate in that ward who receives the most votes will serve a three year term and the runner-up the remaining year of Councillor Pattison’s term.